Ray structures on Teichm\"uller Space: The generalized Jenkins-Serrin problem

 \begin{lemma}[{generalized maximum principle}] Let $u: \widetilde{Y}\to T$ and $v: \widetilde{Y}\to T$ be two minimal graphs.
 If there exists a point $p\in \widetilde Y$ which realizes the supremum of the distance function on $\widetilde{Y}$, i.e.

 then $u=v$. \end{lemma}

-\begin{remark} We will apply this lemma in the case when the two maps $u$ and $v$ share a boundary correspondence, but, as we do not need that hypothesis in the proof, we state the result in a more general form. \end{remark}
+\begin{remark} We will apply this lemma in the case when the two maps $u$ and $v$ share an admissible partial boundary map, but, as we do not need that hypothesis in the proof, we state the result in a more general form. \end{remark}

 \begin{proof} Let $q$ be an arbitrary point on $Y$.
-Consider the images of neighbourhood of $q$ under $u$ and $v$.
+Consider the images of a neighbourhood of $q$ under $u$ and $v$.
 There are two possibilities. \begin{enumerate}[(a)] \item for any neighbourhood $\Omega$ of $q$, the convex hull of $u(\Omega)\cup v(\Omega)$ is not a geodesic. \item $q$ admits a neighbourhood $\Omega$ such that the convex hull of $u(\Omega)\cup v(\Omega)$ is a geodesic segment. \end{enumerate} Notice that any singular point $q\in \Sing(u)\cup\Sing(v)$ satisfies the condition (a).
-Moreover, the subset of points satisfying the condition (b) is an proper open subset of $Y$, while the subset of points satisfying the condition (a) is a nonempty closed subset of $Y$.
+Moreover, the subset of points satisfying the condition (b) is a proper open subset of $Y$, while the subset of points satisfying the condition (a) is a nonempty closed subset of $Y$.